hello-willow/assembly-labs/README.md

 | 5   | TBD        | TBD |
 | 6   | TBD        | TBD |
 | 7   | TBD        | TBD |

+All analytics output (`file`, `objdump`, `strace`, etc.) is located in `homework/`, split by respective lab.

+### Docs
+Charts and infographics are available for the following material:
+- Registers
+- Instructions
+- Data Types